shoeffner/mthesis/src/models_and_methods.md

 \Gaze{} has three threads which loosely interact with each other if needed through an event system.
 The first thread is the calling program's main thread.
 If a program integrates \Gaze{}, it needs to create a `GazeTracker` object and interacts with it.
-The `GazeTracker` object in turn starts two additional threads.
+The `GazeTracker` object starts two additional threads.
 This is done so that the calls from the main program to \Gaze{} are fast and do not interfere with the main program's execution.
 The second thread is the GUI event thread.
 This thread is only